MoinTechFusion/PythonJourney-SMIT/README.md

 - Online tutorials from [Real Python](https://realpython.com/)

 ## Acknowledgments
-I want to express my gratitude to Sir Qasim Hassan, my mentor from the SMIT program, for his invaluable guidance, support, and encouragement during my Python learning journey.
+I want to express my gratitude to Sir Qasim Hassan, my mentor from the SMIT program,, for his invaluable guidance, support, and encouragement during my Python learning journey.
 I also want to thank the SMIT program instructors and my fellow learners for their contributions and assistance.